University of Bordeaux

 It has several campuses in the cities and towns of Bordeaux, Dax, Gradignan, Périgueux, Pessac, and Talence.
 There are also several smaller teaching sites in various other towns in the region, including in Bayonne.

 The University of Bordeaux counts more than 50,000 students, over 6,000 of which are international.
 It is a member of the ComUE d'Aquitaine university group.

 History

-Original formation

-In 286, a university had been created by the Romans.
-At this time, the city was an important administrative centre and the school had to train administrators.
-Only rhetoric and grammar were taught (including the study of classical texts).

-Modern university

 The original Université de Bordeaux was established by Pope Eugene IV on 7 June 1441 when Bordeaux was an English town.
 In 1793, during the French Revolution, the National Convention abolished the university.
 The university re-opened in 1896 as a result of the law of 18 July 1896.
-In 1970, the university was split into three universities: Bordeaux 1, Bordeaux 2, and Bordeaux 3.
-In 1995, Bordeaux 4 split off from Bordeaux 1.
-Since 2014, the aforementioned universities have been reunited to form the University of Bordeaux, except for Bordeaux 3, which did not take part in the merger and remains independent of the University of Bordeaux.
+In 1970, the university was split into three universities: Bordeaux I, Bordeaux II, and Bordeaux III.
+In 1995, Bordeaux IV split off from Bordeaux I. Since 2014, the aforementioned universities have been reunited to form the University of Bordeaux, except for Bordeaux III, which did not take part in the merger and remains independent of the University of Bordeaux.

+Academics

+The University of Bordeaux has a strong reputation for studies in psychology, ranking fourth in France in Le Figaro's 2023 ranking.

+Campuses

+Unlike most North American universities, most French universities do not have one central campus.
+The University of Bordeaux has seven facilities within the environs of Bordeaux, and 22 sites across the Nouvelle-Aquitaine region.

+The University's Peixotto, Bordes, and Montagne-Montesquieu campuses form a continuous university area south of the city center, in the areas of Talence and Pessac.
+These house the University's science and technology faculty, as well as parts of the college of law, political science, economics and management.
+Parts of Bordeaux Montaigne University are also on this campus.

+The University's law department also has a site at Place Pey Berland, in close proximity to the Bordeaux Cathedral, the Bordeaux courthouse, and the École nationale de la magistrature, the French national judiciary school.

+The Bastide campus is located on the right bank of the Garonne river, opposite the city center, and houses the University's Institut d'administration des entreprises, or business school, IAE Bordeaux, as well as some of the University's Institut universitaire de technologie, IUT de Bordeaux, programs related to accounting and management.

+The University's Victoire campus is located on Place de la Victoire, at the end of Rue Saint Catherine.
+Part of the building was designed as a monument historique in 2016.
+The Victoire campus contains the faculties of anthropology, sociology, education, and psychology.

+In 1915, French actress Sarah Bernhardt had her leg amputated at the nearby Hôpital Saint-Augustin; the amputated leg was reportedly kept in the medical faculty at the Victoire campus until the faculty was moved in 1977.